By Steve Born

 Optimum nutritional support for endurance athletics means consuming the right amount of the right nutrients at the right time.
+In events such as triathlon, cycling nutrition is paramount.
 You can neither overload nor undersupply your body without compromising athletic performance and incurring detrimental results.
 The principle of avoiding both too much and too little especially applies to hydration, where serious consequences occur from either mistake.
 If you don’t drink enough, you’ll suffer from unpleasant and performance-ruining dehydration.
-Drink too much, however, and you’ll not only end up with impaired athletic performance, you may even be flirting with potentially lifethreatening water intoxication.
+Drink too much, however, and you’ll not only end up with impaired athletic performance, but you may be flirting with potentially life-threatening water intoxication.

 One of the most respected researchers on hydration, Dr. Tim Noakes, studied the effects of thousands of endurance athletes and noted that the front-runners typically tend to dehydrate, while overhydration occurs most often among middle to back-of-the-pack athletes.
 Both conditions lead to hyponatremia (low blood sodium), but through different processes.
 Excess water consumption causes what is known as dilutional hyponatremia, or an overly diluted level of sodium and electrolytes in the blood.
 This is as bad as underhydrating in regards to increased potential for muscular cramping, but has the added disadvantages of stomach discomfort, bloating, and extra urine output.
 And, as mentioned earlier, in some unfortunate circumstances, excess hydration can lead to severe physiological circumstances, including death.